rhodyprog4ds/BrownFall21/_sources/assignments/01-python-syllabus.md

 ## Submission Instructions

-Create a Jupyter Notebook with your function in your portfolio folder commit and pushing the changes.
+Create a Jupyter Notebook with your function in your portfolio folder commit and push the changes.

 In your browser, view the `gh-pages` branch to see your compiled submission, as `portfolio.pdf` or by viewing your website.